clarkedarkmatter/fabulous-sage/_posts/2021-12-19-digital-marketing-and-macaroons.md

 - Holidays
 ---

-# Authenticity and timing are extremely important
----

-Running a business can be a tough racket.
-Treating yourself and your clients to something special every once in a while is important, especially during such a rough last couple of years.

-# Rule of primacy and declining return
----
+As 2021 comes to a close, we can all breath a collective sigh of relief that, although tattered, we have made it through another year in a global pandemic.
+Don’t lose steam just yet though!
+Set yourself up right for 2022 by checking in, reaching out, and extending gratitude to clients that have kept your business afloat.
+But remember, authenticity and timing play a key role this Holiday Season.

-"The 100th cookie definitely doesn't taste as good as the 1st."
+>The 100th cookie never tastes as good as the 1st. - Me

-Whether you are the first one to deliver that holiday gift, or the first one to write that incredible article or post about an upcoming topic - it pays off to bring quality to the table early (pun intended).
+Whether you are the first vendor to deliver that over-the-top fruit basket or the first person to send that cheeky handwritten card, it pays off to bring quality to the table early (pun intended).

+This year at Dark Matter, we collaborated with local restaurant Pangea to create custom, elegant macarons that surprised our clientele.
+In true Dark Matter fashion, the theme was black with a little pizazz.
+The macarons?
+Café Mocha Macarons with a 24k Gold detailing.
+Unique?
+Check.
+Budget-friendly?
+Absolutely.
+Client bellies?
+Full.

 ![Macarons Marketing](https://darkmatterworks.b-cdn.net/assets/images/macarons.jpg)

-# Utilize your Networking to Double Dip
----

-We purchased incredibly unique gifts from a local company Pangea.
-We had the chance to plan and build a new item with them (the gold-crested, mocha macaron - sounds like a bird).
-Not only are we supporting an organization who's product we believe in, we had the opportunity to learn more about their digital strategy and how Dark Matter could play a role in the future.

-# Even in the age of COVID, in-person experiences are extremely important.
----
+We spent Friday evening hand-delivering our delicious, swanky macarons to each one of clients and engaging in important conversations

+### We celebrated wins, mourned losses, and started looking ahead to the New Year.

+# Mission accomplished.